ahmet2mir/dockerfiles/mysql/README.md

 Enter in image
 --------------

-If you need to enter in the app, use nsenter https://github.com/jpetazzo/nsenter and the script docker-enter
+If you need to enter in the app, use docker exec since Docker 1.3 https://github.com/ahmet2mir/docker-memo

-    docker-enter leed
+    docker exec -it mysql /bin/bash

 License
 -------